 Sustainable Living Actions

-You have found an independent source of information, rare in a commercially-dominated world.
-No adverts here, just good ideas on what you can do in New Zealand to conserve globally-valuable resources such as vehicle fuel and fresh water, seek a healthy lifestyle and perhaps trim some household expenses.
-Use the tabs to see each topic introduced.
-Then go on to downloads (in PDF format) to read much more, once you have registered, which is free across NZ.
+You have found an independent source of free public information, rare in a commercially-dominated world.
+No adverts here, just good ideas on what you can do in New Zealand to conserve valuable resources such as petrol and fresh water, help you seek a healthy lifestyle and perhaps cut some household expenses.
+Use the tabs above to see each topic introduced.
+Then go on to our downloads (8 learning guides) to read much more.

-Margaret joined the Sustainable Living course to see what more she could do to save on heating and power costs.
-She already knew about double glazing and fitting linings to curtains (as pictured), so was ready to explore new actions such as timers on radiators, fridge efficiency improvements and more.
+Margaret, pictured here, joined the Sustainable Living course to see what more she could do to save on heating and power costs.
+She already knew about double glazing and fitting linings to curtains, so was ready to explore new actions such as timers on radiators, fridge efficiency improvements and more.
 Sustainable Living endorsed her early actions and helped her, with her daughter, to take more actions, going well beyond changing her lightbulbs!
 She became more confident to take action and competent when doing them, as a result of what she learned and discussed in the group.

 What are you doing already?
 You've probably made a good start, so it's time to take stock and learn some more!